cympfh/cumin/src/spec/enum.md

 }
 ```

-This declaration introduces new type `Z` and three values
+This declaration introduces new type `Z` and three Values
 `Z::A`, `Z::B` and `Z::C`.